Panguipulli

 Panguipulli (/,pæŋɡiˈpuːji/ PANG-gee-POO-yee; Mapudungun for "hill of the puma") is a city and commune in Valdivia Province, southern Chile, administered by the Municipality of Panguipulli.
 It is located on the western edge of Panguipulli Lake, and is on a moraine in the Chilean Central Valley.
 Most of the commune lies on Andean mountains and valleys.

+The commune is rich in hydropower resources and contains large tracts of protected areas such as national parks and nature reserves.

 History

 Panguipulli's first recorded inhabitants were indigenous Mapuches that lived along the shores of the main lakes and rivers of the region.
 The first mention of Panguipulli was in 1776.

 Guillermo Angermaier, who settled in the western shores of Panguipulli Lake in 1885, was the first non-indigenous person to settle in what is now the commune of Panguipulli.

 It was not until 1946 that the city was officially founded.
 In 1903 the Capuchin order established a mission in Panguipulli.
 The Capuchin monks built the first schools in the area.
 In 1947 the Capuchin built Panguipulli's twin towered wooden church, which is now a local landmark.